Guide - The Best of Park City

 Salt Lake City International Airport (SLC) handles the vast majority of Park City arrivals.
 The recently renovated facility receives flights from major carriers serving destinations throughout North America and internationally.
 The airport sits approximately 35 miles from Park City, with drive times typically ranging from 35 to 50 minutes depending on traffic and weather conditions.

-What to know: Winter weather can extend drive times significantly—build flexibility into connection timings during snow events.
+What to know: Winter weather can extend travel times significantly—build flexibility into connection timings during snow storms.

-Local Insight: Skip the rental car if staying near a resort base and skiing primarily—the free transit system covers most needs.
-But if you want to explore Salt Lake, access trailheads, or hit multiple resorts, a vehicle adds significant flexibility.
+Local Insight: Skip the rental car if you plan on staying in town—the free transit system covers most needs.
+However, if you want to explore Salt Lake, access trailheads, or hit multiple resorts, a vehicle adds significant flexibility.

 Create Your Free Park City Guide →